Material Adverse Change (MAC) / Material Adverse Effect (MAE) Clauses

 Exam Tip: Gotchas

 • Sandbagging rules are state-specific and contract-driven.
-Delaware default is pro-sandbagging.
-Most agreements settle the issue explicitly with a "pro-sandbagging" or "no-sandbagging" clause.
+Delaware is generally treated as pro-sandbagging by default (its Supreme Court has not squarely resolved the question), which is why most agreements settle the issue explicitly with a "pro-sandbagging" or "no-sandbagging" clause.

 • Specific performance is the target's primary remedy.
 When the buyer tries to walk on a MAC, the target sues for specific performance to force closing at the original price.
 Damages are usually not enough.